harleydutton/tabula-rasa/assets/world panes/Limits Pane.md

-- no flying or climbing on shit
+- no messing with time
-- no instant, long range communication
+- no cheating death
-- no healing faster than normal
+- no more than one attack per turn
-- no magic, it doesn't exist
-- no fantasy species
+- no attacking multiple enemies